MahabhoiAryan/Portfolio-Website/README.md

 # Geeky Week - A Week into Portfolio Website.

+### This Repo contains the basic file Structure needed to start.

+Clone it and stay along with the speakers to code out your perosnal website.

 ### What is Geeky Week?

 Build your portfolio website with us in the week long bootcamp with live coding everyday for a week.